ashleyklarsen/caption-contest/readme.md

 ## Running the app locally
 Install project dependencies using `npm install`

-Run the Sequelize migration scripts using `sequelize db:migrate`
+Run the Sequelize migration scripts using `sequelize db:migrate`.
+You may also need to run `sequelize db:create` if your databases and tables do not exist yet.

 You can then run the project with `DEBUG=myapp:* npm start`